2023

 The Solution

-To address low engagement and early drop-offs, our team focused on improving two key areas of the user journey drawing from competitive analysis and user feedback:
+To address low engagement and early drop-offs, our team focused on improving two key areas of the user journey:

-1. Onboarding Flow - A shorter, clearer onboarding with an optional video to help users quickly understand the app’s value and begin playing without cognitive overload.
+1. Onboarding Flow - Shortened the onboarding and added an optional video so users could understand the app's value and get to gameplay faster, without the cognitive load of the original flow.

 Exploring